Avast VPN vs. NordVPN

 - Offers a seven-day trial of its full service

-NordVPN is a titan in the VPN industry, so much so that it usually sits atop our list of the very best VPNs.
-Avast is a titan as well, but up to now it hasn’t been associated with VPNs.
-Avast is a titan in the antivirus industry, a regular entry on our list of the best antivirus software.
-Then the company went and developed SecureLine, its own VPN service.
+NordVPN is a titan in the VPN industry, so much so that it has sat atop our list of the very best VPNs for multiple consecutive years now.
+Avast is a titan of industry as well, but not the VPN industry.
+It’s often associated with antivirus software, and that makes sense: Avast has one of the best antivirus software in the market.

 Pricing

 On the surface, NordVPN and Avast look remarkably similar in price.
-A year’s subscription to Avast costs $4.59 per month.
-A year of NordVPN costs $4.99 per month, a difference of just $0.40.
-If you’d rather invest for two years, the tables turn: NordVPN is $0.40 cheaper than Avast.
-But hey, what’s $0.40, really?
-The two companies are roughly equivalent when it comes to price.
+A year’s subscription to Avast costs $4.59 per month, which is identical to NordVPN.
+If you’d rather invest for two years, the tables turn: NordVPN’s prices are $0.80 cheaper than Avast.
+But hey, what’s $0.80, really?
+At the end of two years, NordVPN is going to save you about $20.
+It’s not a huge difference, so we’ll call the two equivalents when it comes to price.

 Per Month Price Difference